Skip to main content

 Harris, along with guest speakers like Catherine Cortez Masto, current Nevada senator, and Hillary Schieve, Reno’s current mayor, made references to Republicans voting across the aisle to support her instead of Trump this election season.
 They told attendees that their primary task before Election Day was not just to vote up and down the ballot for Democrats, but to get undecided voters to join them.

-Michael Gordon Jr., an apprentice with Labor International Union of North America (LiUNA), said he’d been raised with republican ideas, and has been voting for the party for his whole life.
+Michael Gordon Jr., an apprentice with Labor International Union of North America (LiUNA), said he’d been raised with Republican ideas, and has been voting for the party for his whole life.
 But, Gordon told crowds, this election is different because of Trump.

 “Donald Trump changed everything,” Gordon said.
 “That is why this election, I am putting my country and my family over my party.
 This election is about Vice President Harris, who is fighting for you and me, and Donald Trump, who is focused on his own agenda and grievances instead of the American people.”